milafternoon/molywood/README.md

     highlight to stay visible, use `mode=u` (up) to make it appear only.
-    + To turn off a previously created highlight (possibly after several intervening actions), use `mode=d` (down) along with `highlight_index` specifying the (0-based) index of the highlight to be turned off; highlights are indexed by counting all `highlight` keywords in the input, consecutively.
+    + To turn off a previously created highlight (possibly after several intervening actions), use `mode=d` (down) along with `alias=...` identical to a previously set `alias` of the highlight to be turned off; you only need to provide an alias to a highlight if you first turn it on and want to turn off later.
- + `fit_trajectory` uses RMSD-based fitting to instantaneously align a trajectory to the reference (first) frame, using the `selection` to calculate the optimal alignment